chantalv91820/QueensRollingSales/README.md

 ### How to install:
 1. Clone this project
 2. Open ExtractQueens.ipynb and run code to import raw data into data warehouse
-3. Open ETLQueens.ipynb and run code to clean, transform, and load cleaned data into data warehouse
+3. Open ETLQueens.ipynb and run code to clean, transform, and load cleaned data and tables into data warehouse
 4. Open QueensRolling_dw.sql to create data warehouse schema
 5. Open Tableau link to view sample visualizations